Hyperpilotio/tech-demo-ui/flow/README.md

 ### Component
 - With default namespace, export a React component.
 - The exported component uses `components/PanelsComponent` as default layout.
 To specify another layout component, set the component's `Layout` property as that layout component. e.g. `stage0.js`.
-- The component receives a `moveToNextStage` prop, which should directly go to `onClick` prop of `ContinueButton`.
-It will invoke `beforeMovingOn` and move to the next stage after that.
+- The component receives `doRun` and `nextPage` props, which should directly propagate to `ContinueButton`.
+It will invoke `beforeMovingOn` and change the button to show "Next Page", and then move to the next stage after clicking that.

 ### `beforeMovingOn`
 - With `beforeMovingOn` namespace, export a function that does what the button says for the given stage.